firebus/splunk-jira/README.md

-JIRA Add-on for Splunk
+ Add-on for JIRA
 ======================

-This is a JIRA Add-on for Splunk.
+This an Add-on for JIRA.

 * Download from https://www.github.com/firebus/splunk-jira
 * Upgoat at http://apps.splunk.com/app/1438/